 Tier IV Data Center: Fault-Tolerant Independent Systems

 When considering the four data center tiers and their importance, recognizing superior performance standards will help you choose the right infrastructure level to invest in.
-Tier IV is the highest classification.
+Tier IV data centers are the highest classification.
 Typically serving enterprise corporations that require the littlest possible downtime, the expected uptime is 99.99 percent.
 These facilities require continuous cooling capacities and contain physically isolated power systems to prevent compromising events.
 This separation and fault tolerance is a necessity to create the most stable operational environment.